hawthorneguild/Guides/_monsters/Inukpasugjuit.md

 >
 > ***Freezing Breath.*** The Inukpasugjuit exhales freezing breath in a 15-foot line targeting the creature it has grappled.
 Each creature in that line must succeed on a DC 16 Constitution saving throw.
 On a failed save, a target begins to turn to ice and is restrained.
 The restrained target must repeat the saving throw at the end of its next turn.
 On a success, the effect ends on the target.
 On a failure, the target is petrified until freed by the *greater restoration* spell or other magic.
 Any water or liquid that is principally water in the area of the breath instantly freezes to a depth of 6 inches.
 >
-> ***“Friendcicle” Special.*** The Inukpasugjuit grabs one of the petrified humanoids in its massive bag and throws it up to 60 feet in a direction of its choice.
-If a thrown target strikes a solid surface, it takes 7 (2d6) bludgeoning damage for every 10 feet it was thrown.
+> ***“Friendcicle” Special.*** The Inukpasugjuit grabs one of the petrified humanoids in his massive bag and throws it up to 60 feet in a direction of its choice.
+If a thrown target strikes a solid surface, the target takes 7 (2d6) bludgeoning damage for every 10 feet it was thrown.
 If this damage would reduce the thrown target to 0 hit points, it shatters into pieces.
 If the target is thrown at another creature, that creature must succeed on a DC 17 Dexterity saving throw or take the same damage and be knocked prone.
-If there are no more humanoids in the bag, the Inukpasugjuit can use any creature that has been petrified with its freezing breath.
-It cannot use this ability if there are no petrified humanoids available.
+If there is no more humanoid creatures in the bag, the Inukpasugjuit can use any creature that has been petrified with its freezing breath.
+It cannot use this ability if there is no more petrified humanoids to throw in the area.
 >
 > ***Rock.*** *Ranged Weapon Attack:* +9 to hit, range 60/240 ft., one target. *Hit:* 28 (4d10 + 6) bludgeoning damage.